pedropessoa/VotingLocations/README.md

 Repository created for the final project in ECON 628.

-VotingLocations.ipynb describes the project and performs the geocoding.
+VotingLocations.ipynb describes the project and performs the geocoding (using original dataset DeParaSecoes_2Turno.xls with the addresses).

 PollsPlotting.R uses the coordinates that I obtain to plot the polling stations in a map.